Primate (bishop): Anglican Communion

 In the context of the Anglican Communion Primates' Meeting, the chief bishop of each of the thirty-nine churches (also known as provinces) that compose the Anglican Communion acts as its primate, though this title may not necessarily be used within their own provinces.
 Thus the United Churches of Bangladesh, of North India, of Pakistan and of South India, which are united with other originally non-Anglican churches, are represented at the meetings by their moderators.

 In both the Church of England and the Church of Ireland, two bishops have the title of primate: the archbishops of Canterbury and York in England and of Armagh and Dublin in Ireland.
 Only the bishop of the senior primatial see of each of these two churches participates in the meetings.

-The Archbishop of Canterbury, who is considered primus inter pares of all the participants, convokes the meetings and issues the invitations.
+The archbishop of Canterbury, who is considered primus inter pares of all the participants, convokes the meetings and issues the invitations.

 Primates and archbishops are styled "The Most Reverend".
-All other bishops are styled "The Right Reverend".
+All other bishops are styled "The Right Reverend", with the exception of the Bishop of Meath and Kildare in the Church of Ireland.

-Traditional Anglican Church

-The head of the Traditional Anglican Church's College of Bishops takes the title of Primate.